EaseUS VideoKit

 Most people are familiar with media container formats, such as MP4.
 Those container formats can store many media files, including video, audio, text, and images.
 On the other hand, H.264 and MPEG4 are video codecs to encode and decode files.
 Those codecs turn video and audio files into digital signals as well as compress them to make them fit online transmission better.
 Each codec has its advantages, so you need to choose the most proper one.

 Among all those codecs, H.264 and MPEG4 are the most famous ones, but only a few people know the distinction between them.
-How to choose from those two codecs?
+How do you choose from those two codecs?
 This post will help you make the decision by introducing them in detail and comparing them from many viewpoints.
 After reading this article, you will know which fits you most.

 What is MPEG4?

-MPEG4 is the abbreviation of Moving Pictures Expert Group 4, and it's a standard for the coding compression of audio and video files.
+MPEG4 is the abbreviation of Moving Pictures Expert Group 4, and it's standard for the coding compression of audio and video files.
 MPEG4 is famous for efficiently reducing the video and audio size while keeping their quality and fidelity.
 This codec is designed for encoding low-bandwidth video and audio files.
 In other words, this compression method is mainly used to process audio and video files that are less than 1.5MBit/sec bitrate.

 The compressing method of MPEG-4 is still developing, and it's divided into many parts.
 The most well-known parts among them are MPEG-4 Part 2, MPEG-4 part 10, etc. The MPEG-4 people usually talk about is the MPEG-4 Part 2.